ihmeuw/easylink/docs/source/concepts/pipeline_schema/index.rst

 and the loss of information this represents is a tradeoff with the benefits of the simplicity of the pairwise approach to entity resolution.

-Assigning a probability to each pair is a more efficient system for representing uncertainty than draws, when the statistical dependence structure between the pairwise links is unknown.
+Assigning a probability to each pair is an efficient system for representing uncertainty, when the statistical dependence structure between the pairwise links is unknown.
-Draws may be used in addition to pairwise probabilities when (some information about) the dependence structure is known.
 It is up to downstream steps to interpret/assume the dependence structure between pairwise probabilities.
 If a method doesn't represent uncertainty, it can set all probabilities to 1 (or another constant).